There are some other signals that road users will use to communicate to you. You must know what these signals are and what to do when you see them.

 If a vehicle is following you with flashing blue lights, you must pull over and stop as soon as possible.
 Flashing blue lights are used by customs officers, fisheries officers and marine reserve officers.
 These people have the right to stop vehicles.

 Doctors, nurses or midwives on urgent business may use a roof-mounted green flashing light.
-If you see these, you must pull over and allow the vehicle to pass.
+If you see these lights, you must pull over and allow the vehicle to pass.

-When service vehicles, such as tow trucks and road maintenance vehicles, use flashing yellow lights, they are warning you to be careful around them.
+When service vehicles, such as tow trucks and road maintenance vehicles, use flashing amber lights, they're warning you to be careful around them.
 When you see these lights, slow down and be prepared to stop, if necessary.

-Oversize vehicles may use flashing yellow lights and pilot vehicles may use flashing yellow and purple lights.
-These mean you must pull over and, if necessary, stop, and let all the vehicles pass.
-For more information about oversize vehicles, see Vehicle-mounted signs.
+Oversize vehicles may use flashing orange lights and pilot vehicles may use flashing orange and purple lights.
+You may need to pull over or stop to let the vehicles pass.

 Red flashing signals outside a fire station or airport mean you must stop and remain stopped until the lights stop flashing.